apache/cloudstack-documentation/source/adminguide/hosts.rst

 applied when a new cluster is created.
 Later, the factors can be modified for an existing cluster.

-Only VMs deployed after the change are affected by the new setting.
-If you want VMs deployed before the change to adopt the new over-provisioning factor, you must stop and restart the VMs.
+Only Instances deployed after the change are affected by the new setting.
+If you want Instances deployed before the change to adopt the new over-provisioning factor, you must stop and restart the instances.
 When this is done, CloudStack recalculates or scales the used and reserved capacities based on the new over-provisioning factors, to ensure that CloudStack is correctly tracking the amount of free capacity.

 .. note::
-   It is safer not to deploy additional new VMs while the capacity recalculation is underway, in case the new values for available capacity are not high enough to accommodate the new VMs.
-Just wait for the new used/available values to become available, to be sure there is room for all the new VMs you want.
+   It is safer not to deploy additional new Instances while the capacity recalculation is underway, in case the new values for available capacity are not high enough to accommodate the new instances.
+Just wait for the new used/available values to become available, to be sure there is room for all the new Instances you want.

 To change the over-provisioning factors for an existing cluster: